Water Damage Restoration – Water Removal, Cleanup and Repairs

 Step 3: Drying and Dehumidifying

-After the water is physically extracted from the home, restoration companies begin dehumidifying and drying.
+After the water is physically extracted from the home, companies begin dehumidifying and drying.
 Industrial-quality air movers and dehumidifiers dry out materials that still contain water or were too challenging to access during extraction.

 Throughout this stage, water remediation specialists monitor moisture levels in the walls and floors of the affected areas to determine when your home is dry so that professional cleaning can begin.